acheronfail/karabinux/README.md

 # Karabinux

-At attempt to port (as much as possible) the functionality of [Karabiner-Elements] to Linux devices.
+At attempt to port (as much as possible) the functionality of [Karabiner-Elements] to Linux.

 ## Project structure

-The project is divided into separate packages:

-* `grabber`: Responsible for intercepting `libevdev` events from device file descriptors
-* `emitter`: Responsible for emitting the mapped events to a virtual `libevdev_uinput` device
-* `mapper`: Responsible for mapping input events to output events (this is where the modifications occur)
-* `karabinux`: A shared set of utilities and configuration which parses Karabiner config and contains the remapping logic
+* `./Cargo.toml`: The top level package provides the binary for `karabinux`.
+It also handles the connection to `libevdev` and `uinput` which is used for grabbing and emitting events.
+* `./karabinux/Cargo.toml`: This is the core for Karabinux, and contains the core logic as well as utilities and structs for parsing Karabiner configuration files.

 ### How does it work?